 - If you have leftover guacamole, you can use it as the stuffing.

-- You can also use traditional pudina/mint pani (khatta meetha pani), for this recipe tastes equally good.
+- You can also use fruit pani, for this recipe tastes equally good.

-- If you don't have pani puri powder, add more cumin (jeera) powder, black salt, and chaat masala.
+- If you don't have pani puri powder, add extra cumin (jeera) powder, black salt, and chaat masala.

-- You can also eat these avocado salsa stuffed puri's without pani as well.
+- You can also eat these avocado-salsa-stuffed puris without pani as well.
+Leftover avocado mixture can be used to make avocado papdi chaat as well.

 More Indian Snack Recipes